 Describes how to create a single-file assembly.

 - Building a Multifile Assembly

 Describes assembly attributes and how to set them.

-Describes how and why you sign an assembly with a strong name, and includes how-to topics.
+Describes how and why you sign an assembly with a strong name.

-Describes how and why you add assemblies to the global assembly cache, and includes how-to topics.
+Describes how and why you add assemblies to the global assembly cache.